montlaur/montlaur.github.io/_posts/2015-04-02-the-war-is-more-boring-than-ever.md

 ---
 layout: post
-title: The war is more boring then ever
+title: The war is more boring than ever
 auteur: Michael de Montlaur
 category: Divers
 active-item: blog